SpoBo/dobiss2mqtt/README.md

 not needed.
 That said, it's kind of needed because we need to constantly ping the CAN Programmer to check the state of the relay outputs.

-It uses RxJS internally because RxJS is noice.
+It will use RxJS internally because RxJS is noice.

 Here's how it should work internally: